SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-payment-order.md

 ## Payment Orders

-The SDK works in terms of Payment Orders as used in [Digital Payments][checkout].
+The SDK works in terms of Payment Orders as used in [Checkout v3][checkout].
 Therefore, all features of payment orders are available in the SDK by using a suitable custom configuration.

 The rest of the page illustrates how to use certain Payment Order features with the SDK-provided Merchant Backend Configuration.
 Detailed descriptions